maelgangloff/signed-invoice/README.md

 ## Key signing ceremony

-Warning: this operation should be performed, if possible, on a newly installed computer disconnected from the internet.
+Warning: this operation should be performed, if possible, on a newly installed computer disconnected from the internet, with openssl installed.
-To generate the key pair we will be using openssl.

 To generate the private key used to sign the QR code's data, execute the following command:
 ```bash